davidalger/devenv/README.md

 #### PHP Versions

-This node has PHP 5.6 from Remi's repository installed.
-Older versions are available as pre-configured machines, but do not start automatically.
-To use them, start via `vagrant up web55` or similar.
-Then configure your local hosts file to point the site needing this specific version of PHP to the correct machine instance.
+The default web70 node has PHP 7.0.x from the IUS repository.
+PHP 5.6 is also available via the web56 node, but it will not start automatically.
+To use it, start via `vagrant up web56`, then configure your local hosts file to point the site needing this specific version of PHP to the correct machine instance.

 #### SSL
 When the `web` VM is provisioned, a root CA is automatically generated and stored at `/server/.shared/ssl/rootca/certs/ca.cert.pem` if it does not already exist.